LFI · Banking · Service Initiation · Multi-Payments · Delegated SCA

-Delegated SCA - API Guide v2.1
+Delegated SCA — API Guide 18 min read

 Delegated SCA lets a TPP initiate multiple domestic payments from a customer's account at your LFI via the API Hub, where the Strong Customer Authentication step is performed at the TPP rather than at the LFI.
-The PSU authorises the consent once and selects the debtor account; on each subsequent payment the TPP attaches a fresh SCA assertion in Risk.DebtorIndicators.Authentication to evidence that the PSU authenticated at the TPP for that specific payment, and no redirect back to the LFI is needed.
+The customer authorises the consent once and selects the debtor account; on each subsequent payment the TPP attaches a fresh SCA assertion in Risk.DebtorIndicators.Authentication to evidence that the customer authenticated at the TPP for that specific payment, and no redirect back to the LFI is needed.
 The consent may fix a list of up to ten allowed creditors or leave the creditor list open (the "open beneficiaries" model), in which case the TPP supplies the creditor fresh on each payment.
 Payments run on AANI as the primary rail with UAEFTS as the fallback.
 This guide covers the Ozone Connect endpoints your LFI MUST implement so the Hub can serve every payment under the consent from creation through to execution and status retrieval.

 The behavioural rules for each endpoint — validation conditions, error mappings, post-execution lifecycle — are in the Delegated SCA Requirements.
 This guide covers the request and response shape of each endpoint, with code walkthroughs for the parts that need them: decrypting the PII, validating the creditor list (or confirming it is open), matching the payment-time PII against the consent, validating the delegated authentication assertion, and applying the duplicate-in-flight check that is specific to on-demand consent types.

-Prerequisites
+01 Prerequisites

 Before implementing Delegated SCA, ensure the following are in place: